 - Part 3: Cultural Subversion and Escape

 The original 1985 release of this program was entitled Soviet Subversion of the Free-World Press.
-It provides insights to state progaganda that is as current as today’s newspaper.
+It provides insights to state propaganda that is as current as today’s newspaper.
 90 minutes, DVD.
-Read a transcript of key segments here.